nikitavarshney/Static_Website_on_AWS_S3_with_Terraform/README.md

 # Static Website on AWS S3 with Terraform

-This project demonstrates how to deploy a static website using AWS S3 and Terraform.
+This project demonstrates how to deploy a static website(Portfolio) using AWS S3 and Terraform.
 The infrastructure is defined as code using Terraform, allowing for easy provisioning and management of AWS resources.

 ## Project Overview